Ken Beck

-Ken Beck (born 4 August 1940) is a retired Australian rules footballer who played with Hawthorn in the Victorian Football League (VFL).
+Ken Beck (4 August 1940 – 6 April 2025) was an Australian rules footballer who played with Hawthorn FC in the Victorian Football League (VFL).

-Originally from Stawell, Beck was a tall ruckman and made his league debut in 1962.
+Originally from Stawell FC, Beck was a tall ruckman and made his league debut in 1962.
 He was a regular member of the team during the 1960s and was a reserve in their 1971 premiership side.

 1972 was Beck’s last season and he was elected captain of the Reserves.
 His last game was the VFL Reserves Grand Final in which his side won the Premiership.

 After VFL

-Beck accepted a two year contract to captain-coach Dandenong in the VFA for the 1973 and 1974 seasons.
+Beck accepted a two-year contract to captain-coach Dandenong in the VFA for the 1973 and 1974 seasons.
 He later played for Prahran and Oakleigh.
 In 1978 he was playing in the Mornington Peninsula League with Seaford.
 He won that league's Best & Fairest in 1978.

+Beck died on 6 April 2025, at the age of 84.